sahilverma0696/promt.live-interviews/README.md

 5. Submit a pull request to the main repository.

-### For Interviewees :
+### Necessary Steps For Interviewees :
-Please make sure to update the README index table above with a description of your changes after submitting your pull request. <br>
++ Please make sure to update the README index table above with a description of your changes after submitting your pull request.
++ Do find and add the best resource you think is required to learn the question asked to you.
++ Do add the session video for their questions.
++ Link to the [channel](https://www.youtube.com/@promptdot/streams) for above step.

 ## Thank you for your contributions!